radupotop/angular-seed/README.md

 * Support for Angular minification with ng-annotate
 * JShint scripts
 * Support for LiveReload (requires the browser plugin)
+* Configure which tasks to run through `gulpconfig.json`

 Quick start